Azerbaijan discloses number of MP candidates registered for early parliamentary election

 By Elchin Mehdiyev – Trend:

-Panahov said that the candidacies of 2,358 people have already been approved.
+Panahov said that the candidacies of 1,396 people have already been registered.

-“As many as 2,247 of them have received the signatory lists, 1,772 returned those lists and 1,047 have been registered,” head of CEC added.
+The chairman added that in connection with the elections, 77 international observers passed accreditation.

+"The process has not been completed yet,” Panahov added.
+“The number of accredited observers is expected to increase."

 Follow Trend on Telegram.
 Only most interesting and important news